 Why you should do it: This challenge trains you how to compose landscape photos properly, and it’s a creative way to document the passing of time.
 If you don’t want to create a timelapse video, you can use any of the individual photographs as a standalone landscape image.

 What to do: Set your camera on a tripod and switch it to video mode.
 Record video just like you would normally, but make sure that the subject you want to animate is isolated from any moving elements in the background.

 Once you have the footage, you can use you Photoshop, Premiere or After Effects to mask certain areas of the image and highlight specific details that you want to move.
 Alternatively, you can try Microsoft’s free cinemagraph software called Cliplets to create the effect.
 It has a user-friendly interface that you can master in a few minutes.

 If you want to edit cinemagraphs on your mobile device, you can use various phone apps such as Motion Stills and Flapix.

-Why you should do it: Cinemagraphy is a relatively new artform, and it offers a lot of opportunity for experimentation.
-If you love photography as well creating videos, this is the best way to combine the best of both worlds.
+Why you should do it: Cinemagraphy is a relatively new art form, and it offers a lot of opportunities for experimentation.
+If you love photography as well as creating videos, this is the best way to combine the best of both worlds.
 Cinemagraphs are also versatile—you can convert them into GIFs as well as video files.

 Learning photography doesn’t have to be too technical and boring.
 These challenges are not only fun, but they also teach you various techniques that you otherwise won’t learn in regular situations.
 So just keep pressing that shutter, and you’ll discover new, exciting things along the way.